notanumber/xapian-haystack/README.rst

 - Django-Haystack 2.0.X
 - Xapian 1.0.13+

-In particular, this we build this backend on `Travis`_ using:
+In particular, we build this backend on `Travis`_ using:

 - Python 2.7.6
 - Django 1.6.4